- The open enrollment period for 2022 coverage ends January 15, 2022.

 As described below, full-price premiums in Wyoming decreased fairly significantly for 2021, and are decreasing again for 2022, although they’re still among the highest in the nation.
 But very few people pay full price.
 Even before the American Rescue Plan made premium subsidies more widely available, almost 91% of Wyoming exchange enrollees were receiving premium subsidies for 2021.
 And because full-price premiums are high in Wyoming, premium subsidies are also very large.

 That’s especially true now that the American Rescue Plan has enhanced premium subsidies.
-As an example, consider a 40-year-old living in Casper, Wyoming, earning $40,000 in 2021.
-They’ll qualify for a premium subsidy of $588 per month.
-After that subsidy is applied, they can select from among five plans that have no monthly premiums at all.
-And the other 11 plans have after-subsidy premiums that range from $4/month to $218/month, including several Gold plans that cost well under $100/month.
+As an example, consider a 40-year-old living in Casper, Wyoming, with a projected income of $40,000 for 2022.
+They’ll qualify for a premium subsidy of $541 per month.
+After that subsidy is applied, they can select from among six plans that have no monthly premiums at all.
+And the other 11 plans have after-subsidy premiums that range from $20/month to $231/month, including some Gold plans that cost well under $100/month.

-Although Wyoming’s average rates decreased slightly in 2019, grew slightly in 2020, and decreased significantly in 2021.
+Average rates in Wyoming decreased slightly in 2019, grew slightly in 2020, and decreased significantly in 2021.
 So with the decrease for 2022, rates have decreased in Wyoming’s marketplace in three of the past four years.
 Wyoming’s average premiums were the highest in the country in 2019, although they dropped to second-highest as of 2020 (and appear likely to keep that position in 2022).

 In the early years of ACA implementation, Alaska had the most expensive premiums, at least in terms of the cost of the second-lowest-cost silver plan in each area.
-But Alaska has since implemented a reinsurance program that resulted in rate decreases in 2018 and again in 2019, essentially flat rates for 2020, and a small decrease for 2021, on the heels of a very modest increase in 2017.
-As a result, the average pre-subsidy premium in Alaska’s exchange is $697/month in 2021 (still higher than most states, but quite a bit lower than Wyoming’s $870/month average premiums).
+But Alaska has since implemented a reinsurance program that has reduced premiums significantly.
+As a result, the average pre-subsidy premium in Alaska’s exchange is projected to be $723/month in 2022 — still higher than most states, but quite a bit lower than Wyoming’s $834/month average premiums.
 As described below, the Wyoming House passed a reinsurance bill in 2019 in an effort to reduce premiums for people who don’t get premium subsidies, but it died in the Senate.

 Here’s a look at how premiums have changed in previous years in Wyoming’s exchange since plans became available in 2014: